Nuitka/Nuitka/README.rst

        where the C compiler is too old.
 Nuitka used to require a C++ compiler in the past, but it changed.

-.. [#] Download MinGW64 from here http://mingw-w64.org/ and choose 64 or 32
+.. [#] Download MinGW64 from here http://mingw-w64.org/ using "MingW-W64-builds"
-       bits matching your Python.
+       links and choose 64 or 32 bits matching your Python from

        Use both MinGW64 and 64 bits Python if you have the choice of which Python to use.
 Install it to ``C:\MinGW64`` or ``\MinGW64`` (same disk